Pampas: Climates

-The climate of the Pampas is generally temperate, gradually giving way to a more humid subtropical climate in the north (Cfa, according to the Köppen climate classification); a cold semi-arid climate (BSk) on the southern and western fringes (like San Luis Province, western La Pampa Province and southern Buenos Aires Province); and an oceanic climate (Cfb) in the southeastern part (in the regions of Mar del Plata, Tandil and the Sierra de la Ventana mountains, Argentina).
+The climate of the Pampas is generally temperate, gradually giving way to a more humid subtropical climate in the north (Cfa, according to the Köppen climate classification, with a Cwa tendency (drier winters) in the northwestern edge); a cold semi-arid climate (BSk) on the southern and western fringes (like San Luis Province, western La Pampa Province and southern Buenos Aires Province); and an oceanic climate (Cfb) in the southeastern part (in the localities of Mar del Plata, Necochea, Tandil and the Sierra de la Ventana mountains, Argentina).
 Summer temperatures are more uniform than winter temperatures, generally ranging from 28 to 33 C during the day.
 However, most cities in the Pampas occasionally have high temperatures that push 38 C, as occurs when warm, dry, northerly winds blow from southern Brazil, northern Argentina or Paraguay.
 Autumn arrives gradually in March and peaks in April and May.
 In April, highs range from 20 to 25 C and lows from 9 to 13 C. The first frosts arrive in mid-April in the south and late May or early June in the north.

 Winters are generally mild, but cold waves often occur.
 Typical temperatures range from 12 to 19 C during the day, and from 1 to 6 C at night.
 With strong northerly winds, days of over 25 C can be recorded almost everywhere, and during cold waves, high temperatures can be only 6 C. Frost occurs everywhere in the Pampas, but it is much more frequent in the southwest than around the Parana and Uruguay Rivers.
 Temperatures under −5 C can occur everywhere, but values of −10 C or lower are confined to the south and west.
 Snow almost never falls in the northernmost third and is rare and light elsewhere, except for exceptional events in which depths have reached 30 cm.
 Springs are very variable; it is warmer than fall in most areas (especially in the west) but significantly colder along the Atlantic.
 Violent storms are more common as well as wide temperature variations: days of 35 C can give way to nights of under 5 C or even frost, all within only a few days.